Palo Cathedral: From pueblo to sede

-World War II and post-war period: An era of challenge, rehabilitation and development
+World War II and post-war period

 The Pacific War in the Philippines began on December 8, 1941, when Japanese Forces started bombing Manila.
 Later, they arrived and occupied Leyte.
-From 1942, the annual fiesta continued until 1944.
-When the American liberated Leyte Island through the Battle of Leyte Gulf, the cathedral of Palo was used by the American Liberation Forces as a hospital for war casualties from October 20, 1944, to March 7, 1945.
+When the American army liberated Leyte Island through the Battle of Leyte Gulf, the cathedral of Palo was used by the Americans as a hospital for war casualties from October 20, 1944, to March 7, 1945.

+The Philippine Historical Committee designated Palo Cathedral as a heritage zone/ historical center in 1954.

 After the war, Bishop Lino Gonzaga decided to expand and renovate the cathedral because of the town's growing population.
-It was in the 1960s when the massive work was started under the direction of Manuel Martin.
-The work of the modern cathedral was continued until the grand celebration of the diamond jubilee of Palo as a diocese in 2012.
+The work of the modern cathedral started in the 1960s and continued until the celebration of the diamond jubilee of Palo as a diocese in 2012.

-The new Metropolitan Archdiocese of Palo
+The new Metropolitan Archdiocese

 On November 15, 1982, the Diocese of Palo was made into a metropolitan archdiocese with four suffragan dioceses: the Dioceses of Catarman, Calbayog, Borongan and Maasin.

 The Diocese of Maasin was erected on March 23, 1968, while the Diocese of Naval was made on November 29, 1988.